razshare/frizzante-docs/docs/request-page-handlers.md

 - a pattern, `GET /welcome` in this case,
 - a page id, `welcome` in this case,
-- a configuration provider, called `configure` in this case.
+- a request page handler, called `configure` in this case.

-This configuration provider is a function that must take in a request and return a configuration
+This page handler is a function that must take in a server, request, response and a page

 ```go
 func configure(_ *frz.Server, _ *frz.Request, _ *frz.Response, p *frz.Page) {